Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 ------
 Replay is a utility that allows the user to 'replay' Conduit Blueprint HDF5 files saved by Ascent or exported by VisIt (starting in version 3.0 beta) back into Ascent.
-Simulation often take a significant amount of time to develop into a meaningful or interesting state.
+Simulations often take a significant amount of time to develop into a meaningful or interesting state.
 Replay enables the user or developer to cherry-pick specific time steps and load them into Ascent.